Flavor cocoa: Processing

 In the US, chocolate makers prefer cocoa beans that have been centrally fermented, rather than at each cocoa plantation, which necessarily generates variable product.

-Popularity
+Market share

-Historically flavor beans were used by chocolatiers in Western Europe, Japan and parts of Latin America.
+Historically, flavor beans were used by chocolatiers in Western Europe, Japan, and parts of Latin America.
 As of 2018, they were increasingly used in the United States.
-Ecuador as of 2017 was the largest exporter of fine cocoa, constituting 75% of cocoa exports.
+Ecuador as of 2017 was the largest exporter of fine cocoa; it constituted 75% of their cocoa exports.
 Flavor cocoa producers are primarily considered Central and South America and the Caribbean.

 Markets for flavor cocoa as of 2017 had experienced strong growth for two decades.

-As of 2017, an estimated 9% of the world crop, around 263 000 tons of fine cocoa were produced.
+As of 2017, an estimated 9% of the world crop, or around 263,000 tons of fine cocoa were produced.